Form factors and branching fraction calculations for $B_s \to D_s^{(*)} \ell^+ \nu_\ell$ in view of LHCb observation: Introduction

 which is in very good agreement with the LHCb data.
 Further, they have also provided the ratios $R(D_s)$ and $R(D_s^*)$ which is the ratio of branching fractions of tau mode to electron or muon mode as \cite{McLean:2019qcx,Harrison:2021tol}

 In literature, the transition form factors and semileptonic branching fractions for $B_s \to D_s^{(*)}\ell \nu_\ell$ decays have been reported within the SM framework of perturbative QCD factorization approach with lattice inputs of transition form factors \cite{Hu:2019bdf}.
-Very recently, $B_s \to D_s$ transition form factors and semileptonic branching fractions were also computed in leading twist distribution amplitude using QCD sum rules \cite{Zhang:2021wnv}.
-Exclusive semileptonic decays were also reported in the framework of light cone sum rules \cite{Blasi:1993fi,Li:2009wq}.
-Different quark models have also studied the transition form factors and semileptonic branching fractions viz. light front quark model \cite{Verma:2011yw,Kang:2018jzg}, relativistic quark model \cite{Faustov:2012mt}, instantaneous Bethe–Salpeter equation \cite{Chen:2011ut}, constituent quark model \cite{Zhao:2006at}. $B_s \to D_s$ transition form factors have also been reported within the framework of heavy quark expansion \cite{Bordone:2019guc}.
+Very recently, $B_s \to D_s$ transition form factors and semileptonic branching fractions were also computed in leading as well as higher twist distribution amplitude using light cone QCD sum rules \cite{Zhang:2021wnv, Bordone:2019guc, Li:2009wq}.
+Exclusive semileptonic decays were also reported in the framework of three point sum rules calculation \cite{Blasi:1993fi}.
+Different quark models have also studied the transition form factors and semileptonic branching fractions viz. light front quark model \cite{Verma:2011yw,Kang:2018jzg,Li:2010bb}, relativistic quark model \cite{Faustov:2012mt}, instantaneous Bethe–Salpeter equation \cite{Chen:2011ut}, constituent quark model \cite{Zhao:2006at}.